freeCodeCamp/freeCodeCamp/curriculum/challenges/english/19-foundational-c-sharp-with-microsoft/debug-c-sharp-console-applications/create-and-throw-exceptions-in-c-sharp-console-applications.md

 ## --assignment--

-Complete the [Create and Throw Exceptions in C# Console Applications](https://learn.microsoft.com/training/modules/create-throw-exceptions-c-sharp/) module on Microsoft Learn.
+Complete the <a href="https://learn.microsoft.com/training/modules/create-throw-exceptions-c-sharp/" target="_blank" rel="noreferrer">Create and Throw Exceptions in C# Console Applications</a> module on Microsoft Learn.
 Then, answer the question below.

 ## --text--